MatiasJJ/ClusterinClusters_oldIDS/Manual.md

 These two goals in PCA are pursued by means of a transformation of the original variables into new variables, called Principal Components (PCs) that consists of a linear combination of the original variables.
 PCs are uncorrelated and arranged in order of decreasing variance, so that the first PCs account for most of the variation in the sample.

-Assuming we want to reduce the number of our original p variables to k<p variables, the PCA method can be formalized as follows:
+Assuming we want to reduce the number of our original p variables to k<p variables, , denoted Σ the covariance matrix of the variables' matrix X, the PCA method can be formalized as follows:

    •  1st PC: determine the coefficients of the linear combination      ![equation](https://latex.codecogs.com/gif.latex?Z_%7B1j%7D%3Da_1%5ETX%3D%5Csum_%7Bi%3D0%7D%5Epa_%7B1i%7DX_i) that maximize ![equation](https://latex.codecogs.com/gif.latex?Var%28Z_1%29%3Da_1%5ET%5CSigma%20a_1) under the constraint ![equation](https://latex.codecogs.com/gif.latex?a_1%5ETa_1%3D1)